SEKOIA-IO/documentation/docs/operation_center/intakes_customformat.md

 Reference to a field can be extended with filters.
 Filters are separated from the field path by a pipe symbol (|).
 Multiple filters can be chained.
-The output of a filter is applied to the next.

 **Example**